 Therapy for Anxiety

-When worry has taken up permanent residence in your mind, and your body won't settle.
-It's time to do something different.
+When worry has taken up permanent residence in your mind and your body won't settle, it's time to do something different.

-When "Just Relax" Stops Being Helpful
+Book a free 15-minute consultationWhen "Just Relax" Stops Being Helpful

-Anxiety isn't just excessive worry—it's your nervous system stuck in overdrive.
+Anxiety isn't just excessive worry; it's your nervous system stuck in overdrive.
 It shows up as racing thoughts at 3am, tension you can't shake, avoiding situations that used to be manageable, or constantly bracing for the next thing to go wrong.

 Maybe it's gotten worse recently because of relationship stress, work pressure, or major life changes.
 Or maybe it's been your baseline for so long you can't remember what calm actually feels like.
 Either way, it's exhausting, and the usual advice about deep breathing and positive thinking isn't cutting it.